orospakr/stream-pump/README.md

 also work).

-The "pull" type will attempt to connect to an MMSH stream server at the place you provide (unfortuantely, you can't give it a URI), and attempt to pull a stream from that.
+The "pull" type will attempt to connect to an MMSH stream server at the place you provide (which could in fact be another Stream Pump), and attempt to pull a stream from that.

 No authentication for pushers or viewers yet, unfortunately.

+Run the Pump itself with:

     $ ./http-stream-pump.js config.js